People in low income households

 Households Below Average Income is the main source of data about household income and inequality in the UK.

-This file contains the following variables: measure, ethnicity, year, age group, value
+This data file contains the following variables: measure, ethnicity, year, age group, value